midrissi/amqp-wakanda/README.md

 amqp-wakanda
 ============

-wakanda-amqp is an AMQP client for wakanda (based on the [node-amqp module]).
+amqp-wakanda is an AMQP client for wakanda (based on the [node-amqp module]).

 Installation
 ============